 If you own a Shetland Sheepdog (Sheltie) or another herding breed of dog, you can probably relate.
 This behavior can put them in danger of getting hit by a car or bicycle if not trained to stay in the yard.

-Training a dog to stay in the yard can keep your furry friend safe from coyotes, rattlesnakes, and other wild creatures, depending on where you live.
+With or without the help of these devices, training a dog to stay in the yard can keep your furry friend safe from coyotes, rattlesnakes, and other wild creatures, depending on where you live.
 Some people also use poisons to control rats and other rodents, and a wandering dog can accidentally eat these in someone else’s yard and become very ill or even suffer death.

 Timeline for Training